Contents:

 Won Revenue is pulled from the 'Opportunity Amount' field within the Salesforce standard Opportunity object for Closed Won opportunities where the user/reps name is listed as the Opportunity owner.
 By default, each report sorts by this value

-The Three Types of X-Ray Reports
+The Types of X-Ray Reports

 Reading X-Ray Reports and Looking for Patterns